tarcisiotmf/swat4hcls/README.md

 ## How to cite this work?

-Mendes de Farias T, Kushida T, Sima AC,Dessimoz C,Chiba H, Bastian F, Masuya H. Data in use for Alzheimer disease study: combining gene expression, orthology, bioresource and disease datasets.
-In: To appear in proceedings of the 14th International Semantic Web Applications and Tools for Healthcare and Life
-Sciences (SWAT4HCLS) Conference CEUR-WS; 2023.
+Mendes de Farias T, Kushida T, Sima AC,Dessimoz C,Chiba H, Bastian F, Masuya H (2023, February).
+Data in use for Alzheimer disease study: combining gene expression, orthology, bioresource and disease datasets.
+In Proceedings of the 14th International Semantic Web Applications and Tools for Healthcare and Life Sciences (SWAT4HCLS) Conference (Vol. 3415).
+CEUR-WS.

 ## Introduction